mrled/progfiguration/docs/src/index.rst

 *   Progfiguration is available under the `MIT license <https://github.com/mrled/progfiguration/blob/master/LICENSE>`_.
 *   Written by `Micah R Ledbetter <http://me.micahrl.com>`_.

+Patches and bug reports are welcome!
+If you use ``progfiguration`` for your own infrastructure, I'd love to hear about it, and you're welcome to add yourself to the :doc:`list of users </appendix/users>` list.

 A guided tour of the documentation
 ----------------------------------